Welcome to Tour One of

 The next building

-This was originally the house where James Stanley, 7th Earl
+close to the site where James Stanley, 7th Earl

 of Derby, held his headquarters during the Warrington Siege in 1642-3.(11)